top of page

 How a PTAC System Works

 A PTAC system combines all essential HVAC components — compressor, condenser, evaporator, fan, and control system — into a single compact chassis.
 It works similarly to a window air conditioner but is built for through-the-wall installation and more permanent use.
+Here’s a quick overview of the process:

 1. Cooling Mode: The compressor circulates refrigerant that absorbs heat from the indoor air and releases it outdoors.